Tatra 77: Versions

 The Tatra 77 was a hand-built car with a leather interior.
 Some cars had a glass partition between the front and rear seats.
 A sliding roof was available.

 An unusual feature on a few of the T77 models was a central position for the steering wheel in the dashboard.
 The front-seat passengers were seated on either side of the driver and the seats placed slightly rearwards as in the modern-day McLaren F1.
 All other T77's had the steering wheel on the right-hand side as Czechoslovakia (like a number of other European countries) drove on the left before the Second World War.

 The unique car pictured here is the two-door coupé prototype used by Erich Übelacker.
 This one also had the more powerful engine from the later Tatra 87.

 Further development

 Ledwinka was not entirely satisfied with the T77's handling, which was hampered by the car's rather heavy rear.
 He started work on a successor to the T77, which was to be lighter and have improved weight distribution.
-Tatra achieved just that with the now-famous Tatra 87 that was introduced in 1936.
+Tatra achieved that with the Tatra 87 that was introduced in 1936.